The Explore TV

 To do?

-Observe the bioluminescence At night: you can do it with a guide, but we recommend simply moving away from light sources and observing the sea or dragging your foot along the sand to see the bioluminescence.
+• Observe the bioluminescence At night: you can do it with a guide, but we recommend simply moving away from light sources and observing the sea or trailing your foot in the sand to see the bioluminescence.

-We like it better Mosquito Point To spend the day, of the two ends it is undoubtedly the most beautiful.
+• We like it better Mosquito Point To spend the day, of the two ends of the island, it’s by far the most beautiful.
 At the opposite end we recommend enjoying the sunset.
 Punta Cocos).

-Walk or cycle all over the island; it’s a real treat to get lost on its sandy beaches or have a drink. red eyes in a bar in the village.
+• Walk or cycle all over the island; it’s a real treat to wander its sandy streets or have a drink. red eyes in a bar in the village.

 Lobster pizza?

 This is one of the typical dishes of the island.
-To be honest, we don’t think it’s that hyped, but we always have one when we go 😜.
+To be honest, we don’t think it lives up to the hype, but we always have one when we go 😜.

 Breakfast

-Clandestino has the best specialty coffee in Holbox.
-We highly recommend having breakfast here!
+🥞☕️ Clandestino has the best specialty coffee in Holbox.
+We highly recommend coming here for breakfast!

 Meal